trawat87/book/chapters/in/AmazonElasticBeanstalk.md

 ## How to provision a Amazon Elastic Beanstalk Environment for Quick Start

-:o: remove this section

-:o: there is no space before :

 :o: Assumption : is not a full sentence use `select` instead of double quotes so they ar everbatim

 :o: (see ...) is an incomplete sentence and does not have a period.
 Review grammar rulkes on setting periods e.g. it needs to be inside the sendtence and the period needs to be behind .